cancoin/bitcoin-voyager/README.md

 require('./images/yourimage.jpg?output= yourimage.jpg');
 ```

-3. cd into your bitcoin-voyager repository and re-install NPM:
+3. cd into your bitcoin-voyager repository and re-install using NPM:

 ```
 npm install